 2. Create a Truly Collaborative Environment

 Breaking down departmental silos and achieving collaboration within the company should be a top goal for every contractor.
-But what about true project collaborationbeyond the company walls?
+But what about true project collaboration beyond the company walls?
 Modern contractors have the technology tools at their disposal to bring everyone involved in a project together to see relevant data in real-time, provide simple ways to update information for everyone at once and automate communication and workflows.
-Achieving that level of collaboration can really impress a client.
+Achieving that level of collaboration builds relationships and helps contractors get clients.

 3. Impress with Positivity

 Contractors routinely invest in training employees on safety, skills and technology.
 But just as important is teaching employees to maintain a professional, responsive demeanor.
 Little touches like pleasant workers can make a huge impact with clients.
 Clients don’t want negativity when working with project managers or project team members.
 And they really don’t want to deal with folks who fail to respond to requests for information in a timely manner.

 Contractors’ project teams need to excel in both areas, creating positive, timely interactions at every communication opportunity.
 Human attitudes and responsiveness can be taught, but if the technology and software being used makes it hard to get timely information, it can still lead to frustrations across project teams and clients alike.
 Moving to cloud-based software solutions can help, bringing real-time access to data to the table and, in many cases, allowing team members to easily self-serve their own information requests with just a few clicks.
 The cloud also makes it easier for a project manager to prepare quality reports for clients without having to spend an inordinate amount of time doing so.

 4. Avoid Negative Incidents